 Charlotte and Tom’s incredible Morden Hall wedding in the beautifully restored 17th century London venue was an absolute dream to shoot.
 The speech’s were on fire, the dress was sensational and the flowers were out of this world!
 Charlotte reached out to us having seen an old work friend’s wedding photos online.
-That friend was one of our lovely brides Becky, who’s story you can find here.
+That friend was one of our lovely brides Becky, you can find their story here.

 We met with Charlotte + Tom, known as CJ + TJ by their friends and family, at one of their locals The Blue Legume (a beautiful Mediterranean café in the heart of London).
 After an electric hour with the couple we left bubbling with excitement.
 Their day was intricately planned down to the finest detail, Charlotte had truly put her organisational skills to work.
 She gave us a production bible with detailed schedules, blueprints and a headshots of the bridal party.
 She officially holds our award for the most organised bride!

-The morning began with Tom and his crew of groomsmen and women getting ready together in the bridal suite at Mordern Hall.
+The morning began with Tom and his crew of groomsmen and women getting ready together in the bridal suite at Morden Hall.
 Tom looked dashing in his electric blue Paul Smith 3-piece suit and dark brown Russell & Bromley brogues.
 His men wore mix + match blue suits with complimentary pink ties and his ladies in navy Whistles jumpsuits.
 Before going over the running order of the day, they shared a glass of bubbly and Tom took a moment to give his best men a gift.

 On the other side of town inside a beautiful Airbnb London townhouse, Charlotte and her bridesmaids were busy with hair and makeup.
 Champagne was flowing and you could really feel the excitement in the air.
 The ladies made their way to the bridal suite, where Tom had secretly left them a bottle of bubbly to continue the celebrations.
 The bridesmaids got into their mix + match navy outfits and eagerly awaited seeing the bride for the first time.

-Charlotte wore a beautiful column silhouette Rime Arodaky ‘Devin’ gown with a bespoke cathedral length lace-edged vale.
+Charlotte wore a beautiful Rime Arodaky ‘Devin’ gown with a bespoke cathedral length lace-edged vale.
 Her outfit was finished off with matching jewellery and a one of a kind headpiece by Tilly Thomas Lux.
 Together with her outrageously gorgeous bouquet of roses and orchids, from the talented Palais Flowers, she was officially ready to marry her soul mate.

 From here on out it was time to celebrate CJTJ style.
 We headed out into the garden where lawn games were played, drinks were flowing and laughter echoed off the surrounding trees.
 This is the only wedding we have been lucky to attend where a 7-foot blow up unicorn has been a feature!
 We quickly snuck Charlotte and Tom away to take some intimate portraits on a beautiful cast iron bridge nearby.
 It was such a joy to document the first moments of them together as husband and wife.